mrdat0194/pan-theory.github.io/index.md

 within the project

 ## Library At-A-Glance
+- `adHoc` &mdash; As an analyst, there is always adhoc.
+    - For reproducible result, adHoc can use notebook to test and implement beforehand SQL flow,

 - `main_def` &mdash; The definition that controls all the connection-wide
     - aws: working with aws
     - ggl_api: How to connect to google and edit